What is cognitive bias?

 Let’s imagine you’re taking your driving test.
 You pass the second time, thanks to your fantastic driving.
 But the first fail was totally the examiner’s fault—they tripped you up!
 It definitely wasn’t because you ran a red light.
 Definitely not.

-First impressions matter, and the halo effect confirms that.
+First impressions matter, and the confirms that.
 When we meet a physically attractive or charming person, we’re more likely to think they’re a good person with other positive traits.
 This initial positive first impression can make it tricky to accept opposing information.

 For example, a charismatic politician appears on TV, and you think they’re an excellent candidate because of your positive first impression.
 If the politician gets caught up in an awful scandal, you may say they’re a good person solely based on their charisma.